scmwebdev/atvi/backend/wp-content/plugins/wpforms-lite/readme.txt

 = WordPress Contact Form Plugin =

-We believe that you shouldn't have to hire a developer to create a WordPress form.
+We believe that you shouldn't have to hire a developer to create a WordPress contact form.
 That's why we built <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="WPForms">WPForms</a>, a drag & drop WordPress form builder that's EASY and POWERFUL.

 WPForms allow you to create beautiful contact forms, subscription forms, payment forms, and other type of forms for your site in minutes, not hours!